jenmawe/mmreportswg/README.md

 # mmreportswg
 This is a sample repository for MM reports working group.
+We will learn how to do stuff with it.